 Deferred tax liabilities have been provided for taxable temporary differences related to accumulated depreciation, investments in partnerships, and unrealized gains on available for sale securities.
 Deferred tax assets have been provided for deductible temporary differences related to the allowance for loan losses, deferred compensation plans, and non-accrual interest on loans.
+The Corporation has not recorded a valuation allowance for the deferred tax assets as management feels that it is more likely than not that they will be ultimately realized.
 The net deferred tax assets included in other assets in the accompanying consolidated balance sheets include the following components at December 31:

-2023 2022
+2024 2023

 Total deferred tax assets:

-Loan loss provision \$ 558,062 \$ 721,013
+Loan loss provision \$ 532,156 \$ 558,062

-Nonaccrual interest 3,875 7,688
+Nonaccrual interest 3,875 3,875

-Deferred compensation 77,938 54,161
+Deferred compensation 153,667 77,938

 Unrealized losses on available-for-sale

-debt securities 1,886,749 2,256,006
+debt securities 1,905,652 1,886,749

-Unamortized acquisition expenses 7,047 -
+Unamortized acquisition expenses 6,555 7,047

-Intangible asset amortization 31,793 -
+Intangible asset amortization 45,900 31,793

 Total deferred tax liabilities:

-Depreciation expense (119,741) (148,287)
+Depreciation expense (133,957) (119,741)

-Change in fair value of equity securities (94,607) (117,076)
+Change in fair value of equity securities (94,379) (94,607)

-Net deferred tax assets \$ 2,351,116 \$ 2,773,505
+Net deferred tax assets \$ 2,419,469 \$ 2,351,116